-K1631-1 Puncture Proof Wheel Kit - For converting K889-2 or K933-1 to puncture proof pneumatic tires.
+K1631-1 Puncture Proof Wheel Kit - For converting K889-2 to puncture proof pneumatic tires.

-K893-1 Caster for Undercarriage - Mounts to the front of the K889-2 or 3 to allow easy movement on smooth surfaces.
+K893-1 Caster for Undercarriage - Mounts to the front of the K889-2 to allow easy movement on smooth surfaces.
 Includes 6" diameter hard rubber wheel and convenient toe-on, toe-off locking brake.